About the oscillatory possibilities of the dynamical systems: VECTOR FIELDS WITH A MULTIDIRECTIONAL NONLINEAR PART

 In the absence of external perturbations, a system possessing an attractor will evolve by following the intermittent sequences of oscillatory modes imprinted on the necessarily recurrent time evolution of the attracting state.
 Nevertheless, the nonlinear mode mixing does not restrict just to the attractor but affects extended phase space regions within the basin of attraction, as determined by the intertwinement of invariant manifolds of the several saddle limit sets.
 The flow of these regions corresponds to transient trajectories that can be selectively induced by properly and momentarily perturbing the system state and each one of them describes a peculiar oscillatory pattern during its return to the attractor.
 Without pretending a detailed analysis of the transient repertoire and its relation to the perturbation map, which may be really cumbersome in the $N$-dimensional phase space, we simply report here an example displaying some features particularly useful for the dynamic brain analysis of Appendix C.

 In the case of Fig.~\ref{Fig8} the time evolution of the attractor shows the rich oscillatory activity clearly accumulated in between long intervals of calm, and this will allow us to use such a kind of oscillatory pattern for illustrating the intrinsic wake-sleep cycle tentatively assigned to the dynamic brain, in which calm will correspond to waking and complex oscillations to sleeping.
 We will then consider the action of sensory input during waking as introducing perturbation displacements against which the intrinsic dynamics tends to recover the asymptotic state of the attractor, and we will attribute to such a transient activity the basis through which the waking dynamic brain should operate.
 Along this line, the example of Fig.~\ref{Fig8} illustrates how the recovering transients are for a variety of stimuli applied on the system when it is found in different moments of the calm interval, although in the simple case of a system with $N=6$ and $m=1$.
-Notice up to what extent the stimuli induce characteristic transient responses according to peculiar features of their perturbation map, and up to what extent such characteristic features are independent of the moment when the system is perturbed within the calm region.
+Notice to what extent the stimuli induce characteristic transient responses according to peculiar features of their perturbation map, and to what extent such characteristic features are independent of the moment when the system is perturbed within the calm region.
 As discussed in Appendix C, the achievement of these properties would provide a well defined association between input perturbation maps and transient oscillatory complexes, upon which the conjectured dynamic brain could sustain its identification and processing capabilities.
 Notice also that, while the figure reports the transient signals on one of the variables only, the actual trajectories develop in the $N$-dimensional phase space by specifically affecting the different variables in peculiar ways and this implies a very rich repertoire of transient behaviors.
+Also relevant should be the analysis of how the transient perturbations propagate among variables of different timescale sensitivity \cite{ROS} and how the induced transients of different frequencies attenuate ones with respect to others.